wallytutor/Kompanion/README.md

 First of all, [download](https://github.com/wallytutor/Kompanion/archive/refs/heads/main.zip) or clone this repository somewhere in the target computer.
 You can consider using [GitHub Desktop](https://github.com/apps/desktop) at this stage, assuming you do not have Git yet or you lack the skills to use it.
 Unless stated otherwise, everything that follows here is performed under `bin/` directory, so we refer to its sub-directoires directly, *i.e.* `downloads/` means `bin/downloads/`.

-These are required to get your system working for the first time.

 **IMPORTANT:** After installing `VS Code`, do **NOT** enable its [portable mode](https://code.visualstudio.com/docs/editor/portable) because the VBS file for launching it will point to a specific user-data folder.

+These are the required steps to get your system working for the first time:

 1. Go to VS Code [download page](https://code.visualstudio.com/download) and get the `.zip` version for `x64` system (`Arm64` is not supported here).
 Extract it to `apps/` and copy the name of VS Code directory to edit `scripts/base-vscode.bat` variable `DIR_VSCODE`.